CyberSpy

 Riding the Camel Deeper into the Desert of Code: Records and Variants

-2018-02-11 programming Rob Baruch
+2018-02-11 Programming Rob Baruch

-Extending and Encapsulating Data - Records and Variants Up next on our tour of OCaml are records and variants.
+Up next on our tour of OCaml are records and variants.
 If you are familiar with typedef, struct, and union in c/c++, you’ll quickly come to understand how to use records and variants in OCaml.
 We’ll start off looking at records, how to define them, use them in functions, and automatically generate common functions from our type definitions.
 There’s more to the eye than what you get in a language like c, so pay close attention as we move through the descriptions below.
-Continue reading
+We’ll break it down one at a time so you’ll have no problems!

 Let's Get Funky with the Camel

-2018-02-09 programming Rob Baruch
+2018-02-09 Programming Rob Baruch

-How many ways can we get Fun(ky) In any programming paradigm, it’s critical to understand how we write functions - be they traditional imperative , anonymous , recursive, or functional.
+In any programming paradigm, it’s critical to understand how we write functions - be they traditional imperative , anonymous , recursive, or functional.
 In this post, I will break down the different types of functions that you can write in OCaml.
-Let’s start by examining the imperative function.
-Here’s a simple function that prints out the phrase Hello World! $n$ times, once on each line, and returns the value $n$ as its result.
-Continue reading

 OCaml Hello World and more

-2018-02-06 programming Rob Baruch
+2018-02-06 Programming Rob Baruch

-Well Hello There!
 As tradition has it, every new programming language experience must begin with the basic Hello World.
 Let’s walk the the basics of how to set up our development environment specifically for OCaml and demonstrate how to compile our basic program.
-Warming up our Environment Of course we could just use our vanilla editor to enter our OCaml programs, but a more efficient work environment leverages an extensible editor that is aware of our programming language.
-Continue reading

 OCaml Intro: You can have it all: Object-Oriented, Imperative, and Functional

-2018-02-01 programming Rob Baruch
+2018-02-01 Programming Rob Baruch

 GPOTD - Furry Lewis

-2018-01-25 music Rob Baruch
+2018-01-25 Music Rob Baruch

-New Blog Series: GPOTD (Guitar Player of the Day): Featured Artist: Furry Lewis.
 Aside from writing about technical matters, I enjoy writing about music and musicians from time to time.
 To that end, I want to kick-off a new series GPOTD which features a guitar player that you likely aren’t familiar with.
 Today at the end of my acoustic guitar lesson, my teacher pulled up some music by this lesser-known player of the American Folk Music Revival.
-Continue reading
+And it sounded amazing!
+So, I thought I’d take a closer look at the music and the man.

 Pothos - A New Take on Data-Flow Frameworks

-2018-01-17 programming Rob Baruch
+2018-01-17 Programming Rob Baruch

-Data-Flows… like a river In today’s post, I thought I’d take a look at and discuss the Pothos toolkit, a work-flow tool that improves upon the design principles of gnuradio and enables real-time data-flow processes for real-time applications.
 Using a MacBook Pro, an ettus N210 SDR, and an FM-antenna, I’ll show how easy it is to build an FM Receiver to listen to your favorite radio stations on your laptop.
 While it’s an expensive way to tune in to your local DJ, it’s a great demonstration of how to use this great kit (written by Josh Blum).
-Continue reading

 Crypto 101: A Brief Tour of Practical Crypto in Golang

-2017-12-14 programming Rob Baruch
+2017-12-14 Programming Rob Baruch

-Crypto 101: Golang offers a rich collection of packages supporting cryptographic operations.
+Golang offers a rich collection of packages supporting cryptographic operations.
 From a beginner’s perspective, maybe too many offerings!
 I offer up an overview of what’s available and an introduction to some practical uses of cryptography in Golang.
 Implementation details are always critical when discussing crypto.
 We’ll discuss some general implications of making poor choices and how such choices can completely undermine any uses of these tools.
-What’ in the box?
-Continue reading

 Older posts Newer posts